ibm-cloud-docs/account/catalog-vsi-tutorial.md

 This tutorial walks you through how to onboard and publish a sample virtual server image to your account.
 By completing this tutorial, you learn how to create a private catalog, import the sample, validate that it can be installed on a selected deployment target, and make the virtual server image available to users who have access to your account.
 {: shortdesc}

 This tutorial uses [sample Terraform code](https://github.com/IBM-Cloud/isv-vsi-product-deploy-sample){: external} as part of the process to onboard a virtual server image.
-As you complete the tutorial, adapt each step to match your organization's desired goal.
+As you complete the tutorial, adapt each step to match your organization's goal.

 ## Before you begin
 {: #catalog-vsi-prereqs}